johnwcowan/r7rs-work/TuplesCowan.md

 Updater:  tuple-set, tuple-swap, tuple-fill; all return the new tuple.

-Accessor: tuple-vector returns the underlying vector, which must not be mutated, and is invalidated by the next tuple update operatoin.
+Accessor: tuple-vector returns the underlying vector, which must not be mutated, and is invalidated by the next tuple update operation.

 Convenience procedures passed to the vector: tuple-length, tuple-ref, tuple->list